Quang-TNN/Quang-TNN/README.md

-Hi there : Contact for work
+Hi there : Contact for work.

 📝  [LinkedIn](https://www.linkedin.com/in/quangtnn2022)